UniqueEpiphany/Philosophy/Health/Eat_to_Live.md

 When vegetables are cooked, or eaten with fat, some nutrients are more efficiently absorbed and other heat-sensitive nutrients are lost or rendered less absorbable.
 Many studies show that raw fruits and vegetables offer the highest blood levels of cancer-protective nutrients and the most protection against cancer of any other foods, including cooked vegetation.
 Any advice not recognizing that raw vegetables and fresh fruits are the two most powerful anti-cancer categories of foods is off the mark.

 __My advice is extremely different.
-I recognize that raw, uncooked vegetables and fruits offer the most powerful protection against dis- ease and I encourage my patients to eat huge salads and at least four fresh fruits per day.
+I recognize that raw, uncooked vegetables and fruits offer the most powerful protection against disease and I encourage my patients to eat huge salads and at least four fresh fruits per day.
 Diets with little raw foods are not ideal.
 As the amount of raw fruits and vegetables are increased in a person's diet,weight loss and blood pressure are lowered effortlessly.__

 Additionally, raw foods contain enzymes, some of which can survive the digestive process in the stomach and pass into the small intestines.
 These heat-sensitive elements may offer significant nutri- tional advantages to protect against disease, according to investiga- tors from the Department of Biochemistry at Wright State University School of Medicine.